gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Revised use of CoAP error codes.

-* Revised names of new IANA registries.

-* Alignment to new requirements from draft-ietf-ace-key-groupcomm.

 * Use of "Token Tranfer Request" and "Token Transfer Response".

 * New parameter 'rekeying_scheme'.